 Colyton is an old town with a history going back into the middle ages.
-A central market place, events, lots of facilities to stay, eat & drink, and just down the road from the Jurassic coast and several excellent country walks.
+A central market place, events, lots of facilities to eat & drink, and just down the road from the Jurassic coast, where you can discover your own fossil.

 More here: Colyton.co.uk